akmalfaditya/Bootcamp/Practice/Collections/Immutable Collections/README.md

 });
 ```

-## 💡 Trainer Tips
+## Tips

 ### **When to Choose Immutable Collections**
-- ✅ **Use When**: Multi-threaded scenarios, event sourcing, undo/redo functionality
+- **Use When**: Multi-threaded scenarios, event sourcing, undo/redo functionality
-- ✅ **Use When**: Functional programming patterns, state management in UI frameworks
+- **Use When**: Functional programming patterns, state management in UI frameworks
-- ❌ **Avoid When**: High-frequency mutations, very large datasets with constant changes
+- **Avoid When**: High-frequency mutations, very large datasets with constant changes
-- 🔄 **Consider**: Hybrid approaches with builders for heavy mutation phases
+- **Consider**: Hybrid approaches with builders for heavy mutation phases

 ### **Performance Characteristics**
 ```csharp